umbraco/UmbracoDocs/13/umbraco-commerce/how-to-guides/update-cart.md

 Functionality is needed to update the cart once an item has been added.
 In this guide, you can learn how to add this functionality.

-You need a new page for the user to give a summary of what is already in the cart and the ability to update each item.
+You need a new page to summarize the items in the cart and allow users to update each item.

 Create a new Document With a Template.
 Call it "Cart Page" and update the template with the following code: